lvgl/docs_old/widgets/chart.md

 - *bg_grad_stop*: %  of *bg_opa* at the bottom to create an alpha fade  (0: transparent at the bottom, 255: *bg_opa* at the top)
 - *bg_drag_dir*: should be `LV_GRAD_DIR_VER` to allow alpha fading with *bg_main_stop* and *bg_grad_stop*

+`LV_CHART_PART_CURSOR` refres to the cursors.
+Any number of cursor can be added and their appearence can be set by the line related style properties.
+The color of the cursors are set when the cursor is created and `line_color` fro mteh style is overwritten by this value.

 ## Usage

 ### Data series